goshops-com/clickhouse-optimizer/backend/README.md

 - Static file serving for the frontend application
 - OpenAI integration for query analysis

+## OpenAI Integration

+The dashboard includes an optional AI-powered query analysis feature using OpenAI.
+This functionality:
+- Helps optimize and analyze complex ClickHouse queries
+- Provides recommendations for query improvements
+- Explains query execution plans in plain language

+This feature is completely optional.
+If you don't provide an OpenAI API key, the dashboard will still function normally, but the AI analysis features will be disabled.

 ## Directory Structure

 - `/config.js` - Configuration settings